Board of Appeals User Guide

 At the public hearing, the chairperson will ask you to explain why you are requesting the variance and to prove that you meet the conditions for granting it.
 The chairperson will also ask if anyone who is present opposes the variance.
 Once you have given your explanation, Board members and anyone in opposition may ask you questions.
 Following such questions, those opposing the request may explain the reasons for their opposition.
 The Board members and you can ask questions of the opposition.
 After all those attending the hearing and wishing to speak have made their cases, the chairperson usually will close the record.

-In most cases, the Board will make its decision as soon as the chairperson closes the record.
-If for some reason the Board does not make its decision at the hearing, it will decide the case at a worksession.
+In most cases, the Board will render a verbal decision on the requested variance(s) as soon as the chairperson closes the record.
+If for some reason the Board does not make its verbal decision at the hearing, it will decide the case at a worksession.
 The chairperson will usually announce the proposed date of the worksession, but you should telephone the office to verify the date.

-A written opinion is mailed to you and to everyone who received notice of the hearing.
+The Zoning Ordinance requires that the Board take each final action by written resolution.
+The Board has 30 days after the close of the record to issue its written opinion in variance cases.
+The Board’s written opinion will be mailed to you and to everyone who received notice of the hearing.
 The Board's decision becomes effective on the date indicated on the written opinion.
 If the Board grants your requested variance, and no one opposed your variance, you can apply for a building permit as soon as you receive the written opinion.

 Conditional Uses